-Use this document as an all-inclusive technical resource for STXe 60 systems.
+Use this document as an all-inclusive technical resource for STXe 500 systems.
 Determine broadcast system scope and design.
-Follow the detailed installation instructions and interfacing descriptions to integrate the STXe 60 into your broadcast system.
+Follow the detailed installation instructions and interfacing descriptions to integrate the STXe 500 in your broadcast system.
 Refer to user interface detail sections for descriptions of front panel LED display dynamics, interfacing through the transmitter control center, web page, enhanced web page, SNMP, backup control, and system troubleshooting.
 Follow detailed maintenance directions and, after troubleshooting and diagnosing failures, follow complete subsystem replacement steps.

 Select settings such as frequency, expected output power, Ethernet settings, etc. can be communicated at the time of purchase.
-After standard testing of all systems, technicians will use customer settings and verify full system operation under conditions closely resembling those of the final installation.
+After standard preliminary testing of all systems, technicians will use customer settings and verify full system operation under closer conditions compared to the intended installation.